ensbot/ensbot-slavo3dev-blockchain/IBM_Blockchain/README.md

 # The primary benefit of immutability is Tamper-proof.

 # Hyperledger Composer helps you accelerate time to value because you no longer need render smart contracts in chaincode

+# Transactions in a business blockchain

+### Transactions are endorsed by a subset of business network participants

+### They cannot be modified

+### They are added to the ledger with appropriate confidentiality.